1442 West Commercial Ave

 Additionally, patrol deputies will routinely assist other law-enforcement agencies within Rice County when necessary or requested.
 Deputies within the patrol division generally work an 8-hour set schedule shift with rotating days off that allow for one weekend off each month.
 Deputies are provided with all uniforms and related equipment necessary to effectively complete their duties (ie; duty gear, weapons, and ballistic vests.)
 Patrol staff are also issued late-model take home patrol units, which are equipped with digital in-car video systems, technologically advanced radar units, in-car laptop/MDT computers with local RMS state KCJIS and NCIC access and all other necessary equipment for the effective and streamlined performance of duties.

-Under the immediate direction of the Sheriff, the Jail Administrator is responsible for the effective, lawful, safe and economical operation of the detention center and staff.
+Under the immediate direction of the Sheriff, the Jail Captain is responsible for the effective, lawful, safe and economical operation of the detention center and staff.
 Constructed in late 2001, the Rice County Detention Center is a 72 bed, state of the art – computer controlled detention facility containing several status specific holding cells; including four general population pods, one female housing pod, detoxification/holding cells, medical/isolation, male and female work release and two maximum security/segregation units.
 There are approximately 12 full-time detention officers who are tasked with the day to day operations and responsibilities of inmate housing procedures, which include; booking and release, property tracking, medication line, visitation management, transport operations and facility security.

 Civil and Records Division: